Becky Breisch

 Becky Breisch (born March 16, 1983) is an American track and field athlete who competes in the discus throw.
 She has represented the United States in the event at three consecutive World Championships in Athletics from 2005 to 2009.
-Her personal best throw of 67.37 meters for the discus makes her the second best American of all-time in the event, after Suzy Powell.
+Her personal best throw of 67.37 meters for the discus makes her the sixth best American of all-time in the event.

 A two-time USA Outdoor champion as a professional, she also claimed NCAA titles in the discus and shot put while at the University of Nebraska–Lincoln.

 Career

 Early life and college

 Born in Edwardsburg, Michigan, she attended Edwardsburg High School before going on to college at the University of Nebraska–Lincoln.
 While majoring in community health, she competed for the Nebraska Cornhuskers women's track and field team in the shot put and discus throw.
 In 2002, she won discus at the Big 12 Conference in her first year and was the runner-up in the event at the NCAA Women's Outdoor Track and Field Championship later that summer.
 In her sophomore year at Nebraska she won both the indoor and outdoor Big 12 shot put titles, the Big 12 discus title, and then went on to claim her first outdoor NCAA title in the shot put.

 The 2004 season brought her further success: she won both the shot put and weight throw events at the Big 12 Indoor Championships and placed second in the shot at the NCAA Indoors.
 Turning to the outdoor season, she repeated as the Big 12 shot champion and won the discus at the NCAA Outdoors.
 She narrowly missed out on a place at the 2004 Athens Olympics, as she finished fourth at that year's United States Olympic Trials.
 An elbow injury meant that she missed the majority of the college athletics season in her last year at Nebraska.
 In her time at Nebraska she earned NCAA All-American honours on eight occasions.